Songs People Actually Liked – Volume 1 – The First 10 Years (1994–2003)

 Songs People Actually Liked – Volume 1 – The First 10 Years (1994–2003) is a compilation album by the American rock band Bowling for Soup, released on January 27, 2015.
 The compilation was completely fan-funded, as well as being released on the band's own record label like their previous albums.
-The band celebrates their 20th anniversary on June 4, 2014, and for a birthday present Bowling for Soup decided to re-record an album of their best and best-known songs partly in response to a "best-of" album released by their former record label that was created without the band's knowledge of and or any input.
-The album also contains 17 re-recordings of songs from their low-budget albums and one new song.
+The band celebrated their 20th anniversary on June 4, 2014, and for a birthday present, Bowling for Soup decided to re-record an album of their best and best-known songs, partly in response to a "best-of" album released by their former record label that was created without the band's knowledge of and or any input.
+The album contains 17 re-recordings of songs from their low-budget albums and one new song.

 The next volume, Songs People Actually Liked – Volume 2, was released on August 25, 2023, featuring the band's hits from 2004 to 2009.